pstefanovic/grpc-load-balancing/README.md

 kubectl delete namespace maxage
 ```

-### Proxy
+### Server Side Ingress Proxy

-Server still runs as a headless services but without any maxage.
+Server runs as a headless services but without maxage.
 We run a proxy in front of server instances.

 ```sh
 kubectl create namespace proxy